Radio Morphing: Fast computation of inclined air shower radio emission: Radio Morphing Performances

 \subsection{Timing}

 We also evaluated Radio Morphing performances on the peak-time reconstruction.
 A precise timing resolution is essential for the angular reconstruction of the arrival direction of the shower.
 For this, we evaluated the absolute peak-time difference, at the antenna level, between ZHAireS and Radio Morphing simulations.
-In the left-hand panel of Fig.~\ref{fig:timedelay_cputime}, we show the distribution of the peak-time delay between Radio Morphing and ZHAireS simulations.
+In the left-hand panel of Fig.~\ref{fig:timedelay}, we show the distribution of the peak-time delay between Radio Morphing and ZHAireS simulations.
+Radio Morphing outputs are generated with a default sampling rate of $0.5\, \rm ns$.
 For more than $99\%$ of antennas we get a time difference $\Delta t$ within $\pm 5 {\rm ns}$, i.e., below the typical timing resolution of most radio experiments.
 This performance is allowed by the new interpolation method used in this version of Radio Morphing~\cite{Zilles2020APh...114...10Z} and is a major improvement compared to the version of~\cite{Chiche2022icrc.confE.194C}.